Jasata/utu-schooner/doc/PostgreSQL.md

 | `postgresql`          | Core server files. v.11.12 in Debian 10.10 (~55 MB).   |
 | `postgresql-contrib`  | Extensions and additions that are distributed along with the PostgreSQL sources, but are not (yet) officially part of the PostgreSQL core.    |

+_Nowhere can I find any information **why** would I want to install `postgresql-contrib`.
+Instead, all sources just install it with an obscure reference to "useful additional" things.
+In this project, the package will not be installed, unless an actual reason is found to do so._

+Installed packages:
 ```
 # apt install postgresql
 Get:1 http://deb.debian.org/debian buster/main amd64 postgresql-client-common all 200+deb10u4 [85.1 kB]